-People with bipolar disorder (sometimes called manic depression) have extreme mood swings, with periods of depression (deep sadness or despair).
+People with bipolar disorder (sometimes called manic depression) have extreme mood swings, with periods depression) nave extender mood swings, with perovation of mania (excitement or euphoria) alternating with periods of depression (deep sadness or despair).
 For adults aged 18 years and over, Lamotrigine can be used on its own or with other medicines, to prevent the periods of depression that occur in bipolar disorder.
 It is not yet known how Lamotrigine works in the brain to have this effect.

-What you need to know before you take Lamotrigine
+2 What you need to know before you take Lamotrigine